-Dr. Walid Saleh from Sher Fertility Dallas Discusses Potential Reasons for IVF Cycle Failure
+Dr. Walid Saleh from CRE (previously SIRM-Dallas) Discusses Potential Reasons for IVF Cycle Failure

 There is nothing more frustrating an IVF cycle fail and getting no explanation.